 Other foods that are also known to help increase milk supply for nursing moms

-Avocado is considered a very healthy food for pregnant women as well.
-You can try this recipe of guacamole as a healthy snack when hunger pangs hit.
+Avocado is considered a very healthy food item for pregnant and lactating women as well.

-Garlic: Some researches conclude that using garlic in your diet would help increase milk supply.
+Garlic: Some researchers conclude that using garlic in your diet would help increase milk supply.